buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 By building a collection of design patterns and noting how and why they work, **you can accelerate your design process considerably**.
 Even better, through careful analysis of others’ work (as I recommended in Chapter 2) you can begin to ‘see through the eyes’ of other designers and begin to think like they think.

-Before you build something (which is a time-consuming and expensive process), it helps to find relevant examples from your library, allowing you to visualise how things might look.
+Before you build something (which is a time-consuming and expensive process), **it helps to find relevant examples from your library, allowing you to visualise how user interface elements might look**.

-When you build your pattern library, it’s important to establish some conventions that you follow.
+When you build your pattern library, it’s important to **establish some conventions that you follow**.
 At the very least, each pattern entry should have:

 - a clear name;
 - an image;